Drawn Aluminum Tubing

 Aluminum tubes are widely used and available in round, rectangular and square shapes.
 The strength is a factor of the aluminum alloy used, the thickness of the walls, and the size of the tube.
 Tubes of larger diameters can withstand less stress and pressure.

 •Round aluminum tubes.
 Round tubes are available in the widest variety of sizes, from an outer diameter of 5/8 inch to 16 inches and wall thicknesses of 1/16 inch to 1 inch.
 They are produced in several different alloys, each with unique properties.
 6061-T6 is most common due to its overall structural strength and toughness, nice surface finish, good corrosion resistance to atmosphere and sea water, excellent machinability, weldability and joinability.
-Used extensively in the manufacture of aircraft, marine and automotive components, round tubes play a major role in a wide variety of construction projects.
+Used extensively in the manufacture of marine and automotive components, round tubes play a major role in a wide variety of construction projects.

 •Square aluminum tubes.
 Square tubes feature defined square corners on both the inside and outside radii, but are available in a more limited range of sizes than round tube.
 They are well-suited to structural applications that need light weight material.
 Wall sizes range from 1/8 inch for smaller tubes to ½ inch for larger ones, and they are typically made from 6061 and 6063 alloys.
 6063 aluminum square tubing is the lower-strength choice but offers better corrosion resistance and superior finishing qualities than 6061.
 6063 square tubing is easy to weld, cut and machine, so it is frequently used in gates, handrails, frame work, support columns, protective barriers and fencing.
 The greater strength of 6061 square tubing makes it ideal for structural applications.